 In July, a series of unexpected events unfolded that saw Sport abruptly shipped off to the Baltimore club and then just as rapidly recalled.
 Orioles player-manager John McGraw’s constant feuding with American League President Ban Johnson culminated in the Birds’ fiery skipper resigning from the team in July of 1902.
 It was at this time that McGraw set the wheels in motion for a dubious business deal with New York Giants owner Andrew Freedman and Cincinnati Reds owner John T. Brush.
 McGraw, who was an Oriole stockholder, received additional shares from his business partner Wilbert Robinson when he sold his half of the Diamond Saloon in Baltimore.
 Orioles president John J. ”Sonny” Mahon then purchased all of McGraw’s holdings, giving him 201 of the 400 total team shares.
 Mahon, in turn, sold all of his interests in the ballclub to Brush and Freedman, making them the majority owners of the Orioles.
 Before the ink was dry on the documents, the Giants laid claim to a number of Baltimore players, as did the Reds.
 The unexpected back room business maneuver left the minority stockholders out in the cold, as only seven Orioles remained loyal to their contracts.

-On July 17th in St. Louis, Baltimore did not have enough players to field a team and ended up forfeiting the game to the Browns.
+On July 17, Baltimore did not have enough players to field a team and ended up forfeiting the game to the Browns.
 At that time, Ban Johnson, in conjunction with the minority owners, took over the daily operations of the Oriole franchise.
 Johnson then wired a plea to the other clubs in the league for players to replenish the depleted Baltimore roster.
-The Detroit Tigers sent McAllister to the Orioles, who were still in St. Louis, while Washington, Philadelphia, and Chicago dispatched some of their men to the short-handed Baltimore ballclub.
+The Detroit Tigers sent McAllister to the Orioles, while Washington, Philadelphia, and Chicago dispatched some of their men to the short-handed Baltimore ballclub.
 Sport played three games for the re-vamped Birds before the Tigers, deciding he was too valuable to give away, called him back on July 22nd while the Orioles were playing in Detroit.

 In November of 1902, rumors abounded that McAllister was going to jump his Detroit contract and sign with George Stallings’ Eastern League Buffalo Bisons.
 In order to quash the rampant speculation in the press, McAllister went public with the following statement: “Stallings made me a good offer and raised it several times.
 It is a poor policy for a man to jump his contract though, and, as I had signed with Mr. Angus, [Detroit Tigers owner Samuel F. Angus], before the end of the season, I have made my mind up to stay.”